AsmrCodeZ-YT/mini_python_projects/README.md

 ## Authors ✍️

 I'm Dr. OMID Ebrahimi and I have written this tutorial.
-I am computer vision

-If you like this tutorial, please [give it a ⭐ star](n).
+If you like this tutorial, please give it a ⭐ star.

 ---